La Sonora Ponceña: Reorganization

 After the band had been inactive for a year, Quique re-established it in 1954 and renamed it "Conjunto Sonora Ponceña".
 His childhood friend Antonio "Tato" Santaella played bajo de cajón.
 On 20 April of that year the band played at its first official dance.
 In 1956, Vicentivo Morales, joined the band as its first pianist.
 Later that year, Quique brought young Papo into the band as a pianist.
 In November 1957, Papo made its official debut during a dance on the northern shore of the Island.
 In 1958, La Sonora Ponceña recorded its first 78 RPM with Avelino Muñoz as pianist.
 The 78 RPM contained No puede Ser on one side and Tan Linda que Era on the reverse side.
 Towards the end of 1958, the band went into recording mode and included 12-year-old Papo Lucca.
 The band included its first official vocalist Charlie Martínez.
 Later on, vocalists Felipe and Davilita would also record bolero-mambo themes such as Noche de Locura.
 In September 1960, the group played in New York City.
 The group's main attraction was its 12-year-old pianist, Papo Lucca.
-In 1968 the group started its official recordings on 33 RPM with the song Hacheros Pa' Un Palo.
+In 1968 the group started its official recordings on 33 RPM with the album Hacheros Pa' Un Palo.
+La Sonora Ponceña recorded exclusively for Inca Records (even after Fania Records bought/merged the label into their own company in 1972).